In this lesson we’re going to cover:

 Pro Tip: Since folders (and templates) are displayed in alphabetical order by default, you can rename them or prefix them with numbers, to help show them in the order you want.

-Once you’ve added your collaborators, you can set permission levels to give different access to different users.
+Once you’ve added your collaborators, you can set permission levels to give different access to different users or groups.

 Think of permissions as giving someone the ability to view something.
 If you turn the permission on, they can see it but if you turn it off, they cannot.